Soap vs. Face Wash: How Often Should You Actually Use Them?

 • Sensitive Skin Days: Redness or irritation?
 Let your skin breathe.

-Soap vs. Face Wash: What’s the Difference?
+Soap vs Face Wash vs Cleanser – What’s the Real Difference?

 🧜♂️ Soap